 Review your transactions daily and contact Texas Bank and Trust if you notice any unusual or suspicious items.

 Check that your browser is compliant with Secure Socket Layer (SSL) standards by looking for the small padlock at the bottom right of your browser window and a URL that begins with https ("s" for "secure").
 This ensures your private information is scrambled to prevent unauthorized access.

 These may appear to be from your bank but are really from criminals trying to lure you to a fake website to get your personal information.
 Never click on embedded links if you are suspicious; instead, type the URL directly into the browser or contact your bank to verify the authenticity of the email.

 Always check to see that you have typed the correct website address for your bank before conducting a transaction.
 Beware of copycat websites that deliberately use a name similar to that of a real financial institution in an effort to trick you into disclosing personal information.

 Beware of pop-ups.

 Watch out for sudden pop-up windows asking for personal information or warning of a virus.
 This is called "scareware" because it frightens people into providing information or downloading malicious software.

 Log off and close your browser.

 Since browsers cache, or store, information that has been entered or viewed during secure connections, it may be possible to view personal information after you close the session.
-This is especially important when using a public or shared computer.
-You reduce this risk by logging off the online banking website (not just clicking the "X" in the top right corner of the browser) and exiting your browser.
+This is especially important to know when using a public or shared computer.
+Reduce this risk by logging off of online banking websites (not just clicking the "X" in the top right corner of the browser) and exiting your browser.
 You may also consider clearing your disk and memory cache (methods vary for how to do this depending on browser type, but usually include adjusting your Internet options).

 Click below for more online banking security tips!